San Bruno, California: September 2010 explosion and fire

 On September 9, 2010, at about 6:15 p.m.
 PDT, a gas line ruptured leading to a fire that severely damaged a residential neighborhood.
 Eight people were killed, nearly 60 others were injured, 38 homes were destroyed and 123 additional homes were damaged.
 The resulting fire "hot spots" were easily detected using meteorological satellite images.

 The explosion, which took place 2 mi west of San Francisco International Airport, was initially thought to have been a plane crash, but the FAA and airport officials confirmed that no downed aircraft was reported.

 During the days prior to the explosion, some residents reported a strong smell of natural gas in the area.

 On September 10, a team from the National Transportation Safety Board began an investigation into the cause of the explosion.

 On September 13, PG&E agreed to set aside a $100 million fund to the victims of the explosion.
-This does not preclude residents from taking any further action against PG&E. Parts of the exploded material were taken to Washington, D.C., a couple of days after the explosion for examination.
+This does not preclude residents from taking any further action against PG&E.